Rocky Mountain Spotted Fever (RMSF)

 Severely ill patients with RMSF may have a marked increase in capillary permeability in later stages; thus, IV fluids should be given cautiously to maintain blood pressure while avoiding worsening pulmonary and cerebral edema.

-Treatment reference
+Treatment references

 Prevention of RMSF

 No effective vaccine is available to prevent Rocky Mountain spotted fever.
-Measures can be taken to prevent tick bites.
-(See also Centers for Disease Control and Prevention: Preventing tick bites.)

-Preventing tick access to skin includes
+Preventing tick access to skin includes:

 • Staying on paths and trails